kohlhofer/Crossings/chapters/chapter-01.md

 The train whistle sounds again, distant and mournful.
 He listens until it fades, then steps inside the shack and closes the door.
 The latch clicks.
 The day begins.

-Through the window, the river runs on, carrying debris downstream.
+Through the window, the river runs on, steady and eternal.